--Does the course outline articulate with the course description?
+-Does the course outline support the course objectives and the course description?

--The grading weight, class activities, etc., must indicate a degree of rigor appropriate to the course level.
+-Does the grading weight, class activities, etc., indicate a degree of rigor appropriate to the course level?

 -The decision to include attendance and/or participation as part of the grading criteria for a class is the prerogative of the instructor.
 When included, this policy must be explicitly stated in the syllabus and provided to the students during the first week of classes.

--It is the position of the committee that class attendance is not by itself a sufficient condition for determining course grades.
+Class attendance is not by itself a sufficient condition for determining course grades.
 Any percentage of the course grade awarded for class attendance and participation should be consistent with the methods used to achieve the specific course learning objectives.

--Because both undergraduate and graduate curriculum committees provide university-wide overview and are to give special consideration to those items which are of an interdepartmental and/or university- wide interest, while the committees should be concerned with overlap, overlap of material is not always replication.
+-Because both undergraduate and graduate curriculum committees provide university-wide overview, they are to give special consideration to those items which are of an interdepartmental and/or university-wide interest.
+While the committees should consider overlap, overlap of material is not always replication.
 Rather, Interdisciplinarity is valuable and often results in a degree of overlap between courses.
 Different approaches to the same topic or subject matter expose students to multiple paths to knowledge and understanding.
 The distinction between courses with some degree of overlap should be evident in the course learning outcomes, activities, and assessments.
 If the distinction is not evident in the course learning outcomes, activities, and assessments, these committees might rightfully express concern over the degree of overlap with existing offerings.